valentinbiz/benchIt/README.md

 ## Usage

 BenchIt allows users to book and manage bench sessions.
-To use the app, follow these steps:
+To use the app, follow these steps 👣

 1. Login to the app using your email and password.
 2. Go to the sessions page and book a session that you like the look of